Meet Planful’s Analyst Assistant — your trusted AI-powered partner for finance, always ready for you.

 Remember these best practices and operational planning techniques when building an operational planning cycle.

-Research and Identify Goals
+Research and identify goals

 The goal of an operational plan is to address foundational questions.